jwezorek/vs_pdfium/README.md

 >render_pdf.exe some.pdf -o outputfile_stem -f PNG -s 2.0 -r 3-5

 which means render some.pdf to output files outputfile_stem-3.png, outputfile_stem-4.png, and outputfile_stem-5.png, scaled up by 200%.
-There is currently a bug in the renderer in which the colors come out wrong, this is because I use stb-image-write to write to files and it want RGB formatted colors whereas Pdfium is outputting BGR colors.
+There is currently a bug in the image files in which the colors come out wrong, this is because I use stb-image-write to write to files; it wants RGB formatted colors whereas Pdfium is outputting BGR colors.